 The JCPenney App on Your Mac and iPhone: A Hands-On Shopper's Guide

 JCPenney is the app I open when I want department store basics, a new coffee maker, and a pile of kids clothes in one cart without paying full price for any of it.
-I have run it through a back to school haul, a bedding upgrade, and more than a few JCPenney Rewards coupon runs, so I know where it shines and where it makes you work.
-In this guide I will walk you through getting it going on your Mac and iPhone, the features that genuinely save money, the tips I wish someone had told me, the rough edges, and a few alternatives if it does not click for you.
+I have run it through a back to school haul, a bedding upgrade, and more than a few coupon runs, so I know where it helps and where it makes you work.
+One thing up front: there is no Mac version built for the Mac, but if you have an Apple Silicon machine you can still install the iPhone app on it, and I will explain when that is worth doing and when the browser is the smarter call.
+In this guide I cover getting it going on your Mac, iPhone, and iPad, the features that save money, the tips I wish someone had told me, the rough edges, and a few alternatives.

-Getting JCPenney running on your Mac and iPhone
+Getting JCPenney running on your Mac, iPhone, and iPad

-The JCPenney app is an iPhone app first, and that is where you will spend most of your time.
+The app you want is called JCPenney - Shopping & Coupons.
+It is an iPhone and iPad app, and it needs iOS 16 or iPadOS 16 or later, so anything from the last several years is fine.
 Download it from the App Store, open it, and either sign in or create a JCPenney account with your email.
-If you already have a JCPenney Rewards or credit account, log in with those same details so your points and coupons follow you in.
-In our testing the sign up took about a minute, and linking an existing rewards number pulled in offers right away.
+If you already have a JCPenney Rewards membership or a JCPenney credit card, log in with those same details so your points and saved coupons follow you in.
+The sign up took about a minute, and linking an existing rewards number pulled my offers in right away.
+On an iPad the same app stretches to fill the screen, and the larger view makes browsing clothes and home goods more comfortable than on a phone.

-On a Mac there is no native app in the Mac App Store, so I shop the desktop side through Safari or Chrome at jcpenney.com and sign into the same account.
-The website carries the full catalog and every coupon the app has, so nothing is locked away from desktop shoppers.
-My honest workflow: I browse and build the cart on the Mac because a big screen makes comparing dresses, shoe sizes, and home goods far easier, then I finish the order on my iPhone where Apple Pay and Face ID make checkout a two second affair.
-Your cart syncs across both as long as you are signed in, so handing the purchase from laptop to phone is seamless.
+So my real workflow on a Mac is the website.
+I browse and build the cart at jcpenney.com in Safari or Chrome and sign into the same account.
+The site carries the full catalog and every coupon the app has, so nothing is locked away from desktop shoppers.
+A big screen makes comparing dresses, shoe sizes, and home goods far easier, then I finish the order on my iPhone where Apple Pay and Face ID make checkout quick.
+Your cart syncs across the website and the app as long as you are signed in, so handing the purchase from laptop to phone takes no extra steps.

 The features that actually matter

-After a few months of regular use, these are the parts of the JCPenney app I lean on the most:
+After months of regular use, these are the parts of the JCPenney app I lean on the most.

-• Stackable coupons.
+- Coupons in your wallet.
 This is the real draw.
-JCPenney often lets you combine a percentage off coupon with a rewards coupon, and the app shows which ones apply at checkout.
+JCPenney often lets you combine a percent off coupon with a reward, and the app shows which offers apply at checkout.
+You can also show a coupon barcode to an associate in store to apply it to a register order.

-• Barcode scanning in store.
-Point your iPhone camera at a price tag and the app pulls up the item, reviews, and any online only deal, which has saved me from overpaying on the floor.
+- Price Check Scanner in store.
+Point your iPhone camera at a price tag and the app pulls up the item and its details.
+The newer version shows the final price after coupon discounts and keeps a running subtotal of everything you have scanned, which has saved me from overpaying on the floor more than once.

-• Curbside and store pickup.
+- Curbside and same day store pickup.
 Order in the app, pick a store, and grab it without shipping waits.
-The pickup status updates live.
+The pickup status updates as the order moves along.

 None of this is buried.
 The coupon wallet in particular is one tap from the home screen, which is more than I can say for a lot of retail apps I have tested.